gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 You can be forced to act against your will.
 You cannot be forced to *assent* to acting against your will.
-The judgment — the evaluation of what is happening — remains yours.
+The judgment, the evaluation of what is happening, remains yours.

 Viktor Frankl, in *Man's Search for Meaning*,